Pediatric Onco-Hematology

 The Pediatric Oncology-Hematology-Immunology Department at Caen University Hospital provides care for children and adolescents, from 0 to 18 years old, for:

-• The management of patients with red blood cell disorders MCGRE rare disease competence centre .
+- The management of patients with red blood cell disorders such as sickle cell disease, spherocytosis, etc., via the MCGRE rare disease competence centre .

-• The management of patients with primary immunodeficiency , via the CEREDIH rare disease competence centre.
+- The management of patients with primary immunodeficiency, via the CEREDIH rare disease competence center.

 The association also allows the intervention of a storyteller, a musician, a physical activity educator and a socio-esthetician.